cypress-io/github-action/README.md

 See the [example-debug.yml](.github/workflows/example-debug.yml) workflow file.

+To collect more verbose GitHub Action logs you can set a GitHub secret or variable `ACTIONS_STEP_DEBUG` to `true`.
+This is useful to see detailed caching steps.
+See [Enabling debug logging](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging) from GitHub Actions documentation for more information.

 ### Logs from the test runner

-The above `ACTIONS_STEP_DEBUG` setting enables the debug logs from the action itself.
 To see the [Cypress debug logs](http://on.cypress.io/troubleshooting#Print-DEBUG-logs) add an environment variable to the action:

 ```yml
 - name: Cypress tests with debug logs